zensols.datdesc package

 Generates a Zensols styled Latex table from a CSV file.

-__init__(path, name, caption, head=None, placement=None, size='normalsize', uses=('zentable', ), single_column=True, hlines=<factory>, double_hlines=<factory>, column_keeps=None, column_removes=<factory>, column_renames=<factory>, column_value_replaces=<factory>, column_aligns=None, percent_column_names=(), make_percent_column_names=<factory>, format_thousands_column_names=<factory>, column_evals=<factory>, read_kwargs=<factory>, write_kwargs=<factory>, replace_nan=None, blank_columns=<factory>, bold_cells=<factory>, bold_max_columns=<factory>, capitalize_columns=<factory>, index_col_name=None, df_code=None, df_code_pre=None, df_code_exec=None, df_code_exec_pre=None)#
+__init__(path, name, template, caption='', head=None, type=None, default_params=<factory>, params=<factory>, definition_file=None, uses=<factory>, hlines=<factory>, double_hlines=<factory>, column_keeps=None, column_removes=<factory>, column_renames=<factory>, column_value_replaces=<factory>, column_aligns=None, round_column_names=<factory>, percent_column_names=(), make_percent_column_names=<factory>, format_thousands_column_names=<factory>, format_scientific_column_names=<factory>, column_evals=<factory>, read_params=<factory>, tabulate_params=<factory>, replace_nan=None, blank_columns=<factory>, bold_cells=<factory>, bold_max_columns=<factory>, capitalize_columns=<factory>, index_col_name=None, variables=<factory>, writes=<factory>, code_pre=None, code_post=None)

-blank_columns: List[int]#
+blank_columns: List[int]

 A list of column indexes to set to the empty string (i.e. 0th to fixed the Unnamed: 0 issues).

-bold_cells: List[Tuple[int, int]]#
+bold_cells: List[Tuple[int, int]]

 A list of row/column cells to bold.

-bold_max_columns: List[str]#
+bold_max_columns: List[str]

 A list of column names that will have its max value bolded.

-capitalize_columns: Dict[str, bool]#
+capitalize_columns: Dict[str, bool]

 Capitalize either sentences (False values) or every word (True values).
 The keys are column names.